 5. Future Perspectives

 The development of 3D printed devices with intrinsic functionalities for bioanalytical applications is relatively recent and some important challenges need to be overcome.
 Particularly, printing mechanism may need to be adjusted to comply with the physical and chemical properties of the materials employed.
 The adaptation of the available 3D printing technology should be pursued to enhance the printability of materials containing biomolecules responsible for the object functionality (Figure 10).
 Nowadays on the market are present some 3D printer specifically designed to be used in for bio application (so called bioprinter), nevertheless those are still pretty expensive and more adapt to lab-research than for applied production.
 Another aspect worth further development is the need for materials with good sensing performance and stability, while maintaining high processability.
-For instance, extrusion-based and VAT photopolymerization-based 3D printers, two of the most commonly used printing technologies, require high temperature or the generation of radical species, which are incompatible with the presence of enzymes, antibodies, nucleic acid probes, etc. One other further development can consist in merging different 3D printing technologies in the same device.
-As introduced, each technology presents its advantages and drawbacks, the possibility to combine different strategies in the same component may lead to multi materials objects with tailored level of complexity according to the specific use.
+For instance, extrusion-based and VAT photopolymerization-based 3D printers, two of the most commonly used printing techniques, require high temperature or the generation of radical species, which are incompatible with the presence of enzymes, antibodies, nucleic acid probes, etc. One other further development can consist in merging different 3D printing techniques in the same device.
+As introduced, each technique presents its advantages and drawbacks, the possibility to combine different strategies in the same component may lead to multi materials objects with tailored level of complexity according to the specific use.
 In this context, the modification of biological molecules with improved stability is a hot research trend.
 Moreover, Some of the approaches already well established in conventional production of bioanalytical devices such as molecular imprinting, photonic crystals, quantum dots, nanoparticles and aptamers still have to find their development in 3D printing and lead to novel sophisticated technologies.
 At last, 3D printing can offer the opportunity to gather different aspects such as biological studies with materials and technological developments.
 It is thus important that all this communities try to create synergistic improvements, which effects may lead to fast and still unexplored advances in the fields here mentioned.